 DirectConnect recently completed a water project in Southeast Asia.
-The village committee in a remote area approached us and said that during the dry season the water wells in the village of twenty three hundred people would go dry.
+The village committee in a remote area approached us and said that during the dry season the water wells in the village of 2300 people would go dry.
 They consulted with a civil engineer who designed a system to bring water from a source in the mountains two miles away.
-This source is two mountain streams that converge that flow year round, that would be piped down into the village.
-DirectConnect was able, with the help of International Disaster Emergency Services, (IDES) to provide the funding to purchase the piping and connectors to make the project a reality.
-The village committee organized the villagers to provide the necessary physical labor to do all digging and burying of the pipes.
-They also did a grid of trenches through the village and buried pipe and connected to the many homes.
+This source is two mountain streams that converge and flow year- round, which would be piped down into the village.
+With the help of International Disaster Emergency Services (IDES), DirectConnect provided the funding to purchase the piping and connectors to make the project a reality.
+The village committee organized the villagers to provide the necessary physical labor to do all the digging and burying of the pipes.
+They also dug a grid of trenches through the village and buried pipe in order to connect to the many homes.